berkecankoc/collatz-conjecture-analysis/README.md

 ├── main.py               # Main script to run computations
 ├── setup_database.py     # Database setup and utility functions
 └── README.md             # Project documentation
+└── collatz_conjecture.db # Database which stores computed results (will be created when the script runs)
 ```

 ## How It Works